sherryliao21/interview-prep-study-group/README.md

 # Interview prep study group

-This is a repository for full-stack web dev interview preps. </br>
+This is a repository for full-stack web development interview preps. </br>
-As a group of four, we hold study sessions every two weeks to share knowledge / discuss on some popular interview questions. </br>
+As a group of four, we hold study group sessions every two weeks to share knowledge / discuss on some popular interview questions.
+Everyone picks a topic to research then present to others with slides during the session.</br>
-Topics ranging from "How the Internet works," "Database," "JavaScript" to "HTML/CSS," and more.
+Topics ranging from "How the Internet works," "Database," "JavaScript" to "HTML/CSS," and more.

 # Contributors